Please review our privacy policies from time to time as they are subject to change.

 - Personalize content and experiences on the Services

 - Provide you with advertising based on your activity on the Services and on third-party websites and applications.
-For additional information regarding our use of your information for personalization and tracking, please refer to the Online Tracking Technologies and Online Behavioral Advertising section of this Notice.

 Our use of information that we collect will be consistent with applicable federal and state law, required disclosures, and choices and controls that may be available to you.